Table of Contents

 ICD-10-CM stands for International Classification of Diseases, 10th Revision, Clinical Modification.
 The ICD-10-CM is based on the ICD-10, or the International Statistical Classification of Diseases and Related Health Problems, 10th Revision.
 Internationally, the World Health Organization (WHO) is the authoritative source for this guide.
 In the United States, the National Center for Health Statistics (NCHS), part of the Centers for Disease Control and Prevention (CDC), creates a country-specific modification of the international guide, known as the ICD-10-CM.

-The codes within the ICD-10-CM represent medical diagnoses and other related information.
-For example, instead of just documenting that a patient had a heart attack, the ICD-10-CM codes allow providers to specify that a patient had a heart attack at home while working outside – among other location- and activity-based specifications.
+The codes within the ICD-10-CM are standardized representations of the medical diagnoses and other information needed to document clinical situations.
+For example, instead of just documenting that a patient had a heart attack ICD-10-CM codes allow providers to specify that a patient had a heart attack at home while working outside – among other location- and activity-based specifications.
 This patient information ultimately goes into an electronic health record (EHR).
 With this EHR integration, ICD-10-CM codes help facilitate important tasks, such as generating healthcare statistics, monitoring quality outcomes and mortality statistics, and generating billing claims.

 How is the ICD-10-CM maintained?

 The ICD-10-CM Coordination and Maintenance Committee is responsible for maintaining and updating ICD-10-CM.
 Twice a year, the Committee holds meetings in which members of the public are able to give input on new code changes and proposals.
 The Committee has the authority to update the system with new codes that become effective on either April 1st or October 1st, but typically system updates are made available on the October date, with April updates often reflecting more time-sensitive releases.

 What do ICD-10-CM codes look like?